Shlok2002/Shlok2002/README.md

 ### Bio

 👋 Hi there!
-I'm [Your Name], an aspiring Analyst with a knack for leveraging data to drive business outcomes.
+I'm Shlok, an aspiring Analyst with a knack for leveraging data to drive business outcomes.
 Currently an Intern at Bain & Company in the Performance Improvement Practice, I'm dedicated to advancing Operations Excellence Benchmarking capabilities.

 🎓 Final year student majoring in electrical and electronics engineering at Shiv Nadar Institution of Eminence, with a passion for applying technology to solve pressing challenges in renewable energy and finance.
 My senior thesis explores the potential of blockchain in electricity trading, reflecting my commitment to innovation and sustainability.